eosnetworkfoundation/product/transactions/read-only/parallel.md

 | get_unapplied_transactions                 | medium_high |                              | yes                    |

 ### Net APIs
-Net APIs do not mutate states.
+Net APIs do modify state but do not modify the state accessible to read-only transaction execution.
 They are received on the HTTP thread, processed on the main thread, and responses are sent on the HTTP thread.

 | API                         | priority    | Global data modified           | Safe to read-only trx? |
 |-----------------------------|-------------|--------------------------------|------------------------|